agave tequilana

 agave tequilana succulent

-You could propagate the Agave tequilana succulent by using its cuttings or leaves, but you can also grow them from seeds, albeit, it could be more challenging doing so, and you will usually have to wait a long time for it to start developing correctly.
+You could propagate the Agave tequilana succulent by using its cuttings or leaves, but you can also produce seeds and grow them from scratch, albeit, it could be more challenging and time-consuming.
+Seeds take a considerably longer time to develop correctly compared to other methods.

-Ideally, you should wait a couple of days before replanting this leaf to heal itself and form a callus that will help it grow more once you finally replant it and place it in a new pot or area.
+Ideally, you should wait a couple of days before replanting this leaf to heal itself and form a callus that will help the agave grow more once you finally replant it and place it in a new pot or area.

 On the other hand, if you are propagating agave plants by using seeds, then you need to make sure the soil is well-drained.
 Try to add some compost first, and then you can plant the seeds.